-For communicators longing for a seat at the table when it comes to having their voices heard and playing a part in important corporate decision-making, now is your time to shine.
+For people with internal communication jobs and who've been longing for a seat at the table when it comes to developing an internal communications strategy with bottom-line repercussions, now is your time to shine.

-1. The Employee Experience Remains a Top Focus
+1. The Employee Experience Is Now a Top Focus

 Communication creates culture.
 That means that communication professionals are very much in charge of shaping employee perceptions—which are a big part of a movement known as the Employee Experience.